You can see applications that you have allowed to run on your computers.

 - SHA-256: This allows this version of the application.
 However, if the application is updated, it could be detected again.

-- Path: This allows the application as long as it's installed in the path (location) shown.
-You can edit the path (now or later) and you can use variables if the application is installed in different locations on different computers.
+- Path(Windows): This allows the application as long as it's installed in the path (location) shown.
+You can edit the path (now or later) and use variables if the application is installed in different locations on different computers.

 Edit the path for an allowed application

 You can change the path that you specified when you allowed an application.

 - On the Allowed Applications page, find the application.
 The current path is shown in the details.

 Click the edit icon (the pen) on the far right of the page.

 In the Edit path dialog, enter the new path.

 When you edit a path, details of the original detection (user, computer and path) are removed from the list.